Q. Which airport should I fly into for this tour?

 Q. Do I need special clothes/equipment to visit Antarctica?

 Some gear will be provided to you on the ship.
-This includes boots to be worn on the zodiac boats and on land (you’ll be given a pair that you use all week).
+This includes boots to be worn on the Zodiac boats and on land (you’ll be loaned a pair that you will use all week).
 These will be washed once you return to the ship to remove any penguin poop.
 It’s imperative that penguin droppings do not get transferred from one island to the next as this can easily spread disease amongst the penguin populations.

 Here’s a blog post that gives you an idea of the suggested specialty items to pack.